marceljuenemann/rxdb-supabase/README.md

 ![NPM](https://img.shields.io/npm/v/rxdb-supabase)
 ![GitHub Workflow Status](https://github.com/marceljuenemann/rxdb-supabase/actions/workflows/rxdb-supabase.yml/badge.svg?branch=main)

 [RxDB](https://rxdb.info/) is a client-side, offline-first database that supports various storage layers including IndexedDB.
 [Supabase](https://supabase.com/) is an open-source Firebase alternative that stores data in a Postgres database with row level security.
-This library uses RxDB's replication logic to enables a two-way sync of your client-side RxDB database with a remote Supabase table, while allowing you to define custom conflict resolution strategies.
+This library uses RxDB's replication logic to enable a two-way sync of your client-side RxDB database with a remote Supabase table, while allowing you to define custom conflict resolution strategies.

 ## How it works

-RxDB is an offline-first database, so all reads and writes are performed against the client-side RxDB database, while it's synced with the corresponding Supabase table in the background.
-Put another way, you have to store a **full copy of the Supabase table locally** (or more specifically, the subset of rows accessible to the user after row-level security is applied).
-Everything is configured on a per-table basis though, so you could use RxDB for some tables while only allowing other tables to be queried when the user is online.
+RxDB is an **offline-first database**, so all reads and writes are performed against the client-side RxDB database, which gets synced with the corresponding Supabase table in the background.
+Put another way, it stores a **full copy of the Supabase table locally** (or more specifically, the subset of rows accessible to the user after row-level security is applied).
+Everything is configured on a per-table basis though, so you could enable offline support for some tables while querying other tables using the SupabaseClient only when online.

 Most of the replication and conflict resolution is handled by RxDB's [replication protocol](https://rxdb.info/replication.html).
 It works similar to git by always pulling all changes from Supabase before merging changes locally and then pushing them to Supabase.
 When you start the replication (e.g. when the user opens your web app), these three stages are executed in order: